 COVID-19 Patient Visitation Policy

 Penn State Health is committed to the safety of patients, staff, visitors and the general public.
-Due to the continued presence of COVID-19 in the region, Penn State Health is not allowing visitors in any of its facilities.
+Due to the continued presence of COVID-19 in the region, Penn State Health is not allowing visitors who are not family/support persons in any of its facilities.
 Additional changes have been made to the guidelines for family/support persons.
-Adult inpatients, outpatient surgery patients and patients receiving outpatient procedures may have one designated family/support person per stay.
+Adult inpatients, outpatient surgery patients and patients receiving outpatient procedures may have one designated family/support person per day.
 The family/support person is not permitted to stay the night.
 Adult patients accessing emergency departments or clinics are also permitted one family/support person to accompany them.

 View the visitation restriction policy for detailed information.